 4. Be present

-When you spend time with your employees, make sure to give them your full, undivided attention.
-Whether it’s a brief hallway chat or a substantial conversation, take the time – and the interest – to make it count, beginning with how you show up and listen.
+When you spend time with your people, make sure to give them your full, undivided attention.
+Whether it’s a brief hallway chat or a substantial conversation, take the time – and the interest – to make it count, beginning with how you show up, connect and listen.

 5. Check in regularly